ted-dokos-zz/DiscoTeX/README.md

 and interactive environments such as collapsible proofs.

-At the moment, this project is not ready for real use and its presence here is for the purposes of proof-of-concept.
+At the moment, this project is not ready for real use and its presence here is for the purpose of proof-of-concept.
 However, you can view a demo of the existing functionality [here](http://ted-dokos.github.io/DiscoTeX/).